 So improved review time is highly dependent on great coordination and communication among teams.
 On top of these that are essential to the first three segments are a few more tips that are specific to review time.

 Tip #1 - Done is Better than Started

 To really get better at review you want to instill a culture where done is much better than started.
 Again this comes back to defeating work-in-progress culture, a real productivity killer.

 Like all of us, developers like to start working on cool stuff.
 We like that much better than actually completing tasks and getting them over the finish line into the hands of customers.

 We continuously have to fight that tendency to start new things before completing tasks.
-Particularly as a team celebrating getting stuff done, over the finish line and into production before starting new things.
+Particularly as a team, celebrate getting stuff done, over the finish line, and into production before starting new things.